deephaven/deploy/README.md

                   Example: /home/username/private-key.json

-6) Now we need to run three terraform command which will create a new VM and it will have the Deephaven application installed.
+6) Now we need to run three terraform commands which will create a new VM and it will have the Deephaven application installed.
    Run the below terraform commands in your cloud shell:

  ```